ZinaRotgauz/hcds-project/README.md

  * Missed opportunities for early intervention, or overburdening low-risk individuals with unnecessary procedures.
 The goal is to allocate preventive resources effectively and ethically.

+# Stakeholder Analysis
+## Public Health Policy Makers
+### Goals:
+Improve population health, reduce incidence of strokes through effective early interventions.
+Optimize resource allocation, save time and money for the public health system
+### Objectives:
+Understand how to incorporate model’s output into downstream actions: How should public health programs or resource allocations change based on the model’s risk predictions?
+Ensure compliance with standards or regulations – non-discrimination standards / Medical data privacy laws
+### Tasks:
+Understand influence of different factors: Which factors are most influential?
+How do they interact?
+Understand model strengths and limitations: Where is the model reliable?
+Where is it weak?
+Helps avoid misuse of the model.